llm-bible/llm-bible.github.io/_publications/kwan2023multi.markdown

 bibkey: kwan2023multi
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.19240"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Managing long sequences has become an important and necessary feature for large language models (LLMs).
 However, it is still an open question of how to